mud2monarch/zachrwong-info/content/posts/what-happens-to-policy-proposals.md

   class="img-caption"
   caption="A crypto user contemplates a future in which he and his frens have shirked informed, productive engagement with policymakers, who then pass legislation and regulations that disfavor crypto." >}}

 {{< callout type="custom" emoji="👀" title="Note June 2024" text="I wrote this pseudonymously when I worked at the CFPB, hence some of the disclaimers that may seem weird now (which were required by my agreement with my agency’s ethics office).
-Everything here still reflects my views though!." style="background-color: transparent; border: 3px solid #d340e0;" >}}
+Everything here still reflects my views though!." style="background-color: transparent; border: 3px solid #8C5DA7;" >}}

 Several prominent crypto firms recently released proposals for how the US government should regulate cryptocurrencies and other related products. [^1] While the proposals created buzz on Twitter and [traditional media](https://www.wsj.com/articles/new-approach-regulating-crypto-bitcoin-coinbase-armstrong-digital-asset-policy-proposal-11634226117), I think it’s unclear to [most people](https://twitter.com/jeffjohnroberts/status/1460639126869450756?s=20) — to put it generously — what the actual effect of such policy proposals will be.
 In this post, I hope to answer this question and demystify the US federal policymaking process from the perspective of an insider.
-[^1]:*See*, e.g., [Coinbase - Digital Asset Policy Proposal: Safeguarding America’s Financial Leadership](https://blog.coinbase.com/digital-asset-policy-proposal-safeguarding-americas-financial-leadership-ce569c27d86c), [Jump Capital  - Stablecoins: The Impending Rise of a Multi-Trillion Dollar Market](https://jumpcap.com/insights/stablecoins-the-impending-rise-of-a-multi-trillion-dollar-market), [A16Z — An Agenda for the Future of the Internet](https://a16z.com/2021/10/13/an-agenda-for-the-future-of-the-internet/), [A16Z - Our Proposals to the Senate Banking Committee](https://a16z.com/2021/10/05/our-proposals-to-the-senate-banking-committee/),[FTX — Context on stablecoin regulation](https://blog.ftx.com/policy/context-stablecoin-regulation/), [FTX — Policy goals for crypto market regulation](https://blog.ftx.com/policy/policy-goals-market-regulation/), or [FTX — Areas for Crypto Regulation](https://blog.ftx.com/policy/areas-crypto-regulation/).
+[^1]:*See*, e.g., [Coinbase - Digital Asset Policy Proposal: Safeguarding America’s Financial Leadership](https://blog.coinbase.com/digital-asset-policy-proposal-safeguarding-americas-financial-leadership-ce569c27d86c), [Jump Capital  - Stablecoins: The Impending Rise of a Multi-Trillion Dollar Market](https://jumpcap.com/insights/stablecoins-the-impending-rise-of-a-multi-trillion-dollar-market), [A16Z — An Agenda for the Future of the Internet](https://a16z.com/2021/10/13/an-agenda-for-the-future-of-the-internet/), [A16Z - Our Proposals to the Senate Banking Committee](https://a16z.com/2021/10/05/our-proposals-to-the-senate-banking-committee/), [FTX — Context on stablecoin regulation](https://blog.ftx.com/policy/context-stablecoin-regulation/), [FTX — Policy goals for crypto market regulation](https://blog.ftx.com/policy/policy-goals-market-regulation/), or [FTX — Areas for Crypto Regulation](https://blog.ftx.com/policy/areas-crypto-regulation/).

 *I do or did work for a US federal financial regulator.
 I do or did work in Congress.
 These are my independent thoughts and do not necessarily represent the views of my employer.*